 4. I like to keep some trees simple, but for some of them, it’s sweet to glue a few “snow ball” pompoms to them.

 Aren’t they cute?
-Enjoy you’re beautiful little Christmas trees!
+Enjoy your beautiful little Christmas trees!